 Carrie moved to North Carolina in 2008 and quickly adapted to her new musical home; singing and writing jazz and blues.
 By 2010 she had won singer/songwriter of the year from the NC Songwriter co-op for her vocal jazz original song, “Queen City”.
 By 2012, she was named North Carolina’s Top Charlotte Vocalist by the Carolina Entertainment Network.
 Carrie joined forces with several top musicians in the Carolinas, performing a blend of her jazz, blues, and original music in music festivals and events across the Carolina’s, including such notable events as the Democratic National Convention, Theatre Raleigh Songwriter Series, Knight Theater with the Tosco Music Party, The Blumenthal Theater with Jazz Arts Initiative, Durham's Centerfest, and many more.
 While in Charlotte she wrote and recorded her jazz inspired album in 2013 entitled "Home", featuring original songs in the style of the Great American Songbook.
 Produced by legendary drummer Jim Brock (Indigo Girls, Amy Ray,Kathy Mattea and many more) Home features her song, “Thoughts Unspoken”, which also won the top Ten Finalist award with the UK International Songwriting Competition in 2014.

-In 2015, Carrie moved yet again to Raleigh, NC, to become the music director, songwriting instructor, vocal coach, and company member at Moonlight Stage Company.
-In addition to building her classes and private lesson studio at Moonlight, Carrie has written and produced three full-length teen/family-friendly musicals with her songwriting students in 2017 and 2018, and has hosted several Cabaret and Songwriting shows at Moonlight’s black box theatre.
-She also composed and has been nominated twice for her musical score and theme song for the 11 time award-winning feature film, “Changeover” (currently on Amazon Prime), produced and directed by Moonlight’s founder, Estes Tarver.
-She won Best Supporting Actress for her portrayal of the role of “Kacy Davis” in "Changeover" at the Love International Film Festival in Los Angeles in 2017.
+In 2015, Carrie moved to Raleigh, NC to become the songwriting instructor, vocal coach, and company member at Moonlight Stage Company.
+In addition to growing her private lesson studio at Moonlight, Carrie has written and produced three, full-length teen/family-friendly musicals with her Moonlight songwriting students.
+She also composed the musical score and theme song for the 11 time award-winning feature film, “Changeover” (currently on Amazon Prime), produced and directed by Moonlight’s founder, Estes Tarver.
+Nominated twice for Best Musical Score, she won Best Supporting Actress for her portrayal of the role of “Kacy Davis” in "Changeover" at the Love International Film Festival in Los Angeles in 2017.

 By Courtney Devores